 General Benefits

 Live FinTech training allows students to learn from an instructor face-to-face in either an in-person or online setting.
 In-person classes provide students with the familiarity of a traditional classroom setting, whereas live online classes allow students to work remotely and remove the need to commute to their classes.
-Live learning lets students receive top-notch hands-on training from an instructor who can walk them step-by-step through their lessons and provide customized feedback.
-Enrolling in a live FinTech class will offer you a structured form of learning to ensure that you’re on track with your learning goals and that you have resources available to you when you have questions or find yourself stuck on a concept.
+Live learning lets students receive top-notch hands-on training from an instructor who can guide them step by step through their lessons and provide customized feedback.
+Enrolling in a live FinTech class offers you a structured learning format to ensure that you’re on track with your learning goals and that you have resources available to you when you have questions or find yourself stuck on a concept.

 Availability of Classes

-Most training schools offer in-person and live online classes while platforms like Udemy and Coursera offer on-demand classes.
-Scheduled in-person and live online classes require students to attend their course during the week, in the evenings, or on the weekends.
-Students who cannot commute to an in-person class have the option of taking live online classes, which follow a similar, if not the same, curriculum as in-person classes.
+Most training schools offer in-person and live online classes, while platforms like Udemy and Coursera offer on-demand classes.
+Scheduled in-person and live online classes require students to attend their courses during the week, in the evenings, or on the weekends.
+Students who cannot commute to an in-person class have the option of taking live online classes, which follow a curriculum that is similar, if not identical, to in-person classes.
 With the availability of online classes, students have the opportunity to learn from instructors at schools around the country.

 Real-World Experience and Collaboration

-Enrolling in a FinTech class will help you develop real-world skills as you work on projects and activities by yourself and with your classmates under the supervision of an instructor.
-Most FinTech classes that include a project portion will require students to face problems and complete tasks they would face in the workplace.
-This type of learning lets students practice the skills they’re learning in the classroom in a practical manner and make connections between their lessons and the real world.
+Enrolling in a FinTech class will help you develop real-world skills as you work on projects and activities individually and collaboratively with classmates under the supervision of an instructor.
+Most FinTech classes that include a project portion will require students to face problems and complete tasks they are likely to encounter in the workplace.
+This type of learning lets students practice the skills they’re learning in the classroom in a practical manner and make connections between their lessons and the real-world.
 When working in a group setting, students will also have the chance to work on their communication skills, which they’ll need when collaborating on projects in the future.

 Career Services

 Many training centers offer career services to students, especially centers that offer career development certificates and bootcamps.
-Career services may include mentoring sessions, where they can ask an advisor for career advice, portfolio review, or interview tips.
-These services may also include access to the center or school’s alumni network and access to other networking opportunities.
-Oftentimes, access to career services depends on the intensity of the course you’re enrolled in, with most services offered to students who have enrolled in a program focused on preparing them for starting a career immediately after completing the program.
+Career services may include mentoring sessions, which may include career advice, portfolio reviews, or interview tips from an advisor.
+These services may also include access to the center or school’s alumni network and other networking opportunities.
+Often, access to career services depends on the intensity of the course you’re enrolled in, with most services offered to students who have enrolled in a program focused on preparing them for starting a career immediately after completing the program.

 Considerations When Looking at FinTech Classes